Particular/docs.particular.net/nservicebus/messaging/routing-extensibility.md

 If there's a need to adjust the routing based on criteria other than the message type, the [routing pipeline stage](/nservicebus/pipeline/steps-stages-connectors.md#stages-outgoing-pipeline-stages) allows routing customization for all messages emitted by the endpoint.

+> [!NOTE]
-NOTE: Be aware that this intercepts **any** message that is dispatched, including messages that are not known NServiceBus message types, e.g. an audit message.
+> Be aware that this intercepts **any** message that is dispatched, including messages that are not known NServiceBus message types, e.g. an audit message.